yunlongH/CA-with-stylegan2-pSp/README.md

 ---

 ## Contact

-For more implementation details, pretrained models, and results, please see the main paper and Supplementary Material, or contact us via

-If you have any questions about the losses, the intuitions, or the math, please feel free to contact me at ylh.icandoit@gmail.com
+If you have any questions about the code, implementation details, or pretrained models, please feel free to contact me at **ylh.icandoit@gmail.com**.

 ---